Your Gate to Europe

 These pieces of legislation, along with other EU and national laws, form a comprehensive legal framework for cybersecurity in the EU.
 The framework seeks to promote cooperation and information-sharing between member states, and to establish minimum security and reporting requirements for organizations operating in the EU.

-As mentioned before, the Regulation on Cybersecurity (also known as the Cybersecurity Act) is a key piece of legislation in the EU legal framework on cybersecurity.
+In force from 2019 and amended until 2025, as mentioned before, the Regulation on Cybersecurity (also known as the Cybersecurity Act) is a key piece of legislation in the EU legal framework on cybersecurity.
 It aims to enhance cybersecurity in the EU by establishing a framework for the certification of ICT products, services, and processes.

 Under the Cybersecurity Act, the EU can develop and adopt European cybersecurity certification schemes that apply to specific categories of ICT products, services, and processes.
 The certification schemes are intended to help build trust in the security of ICT products and services and facilitate cross-border trade within the EU.